rodgomesc/AVELL-G1513-FOX-7-TONG-FANG-GI5CN5E-HACKINTOSH/README.md

 ## Keyboard Layouts

-If you're like me and your laptop has an ABNT2 keyboard, then you mya find that, for some reason, a few keys aren't working as expected.
+If you're like me and your laptop has an ABNT2 keyboard, then you may find that, for some reason, a few keys aren't working as expected.
 AltGR is mapped as Command, but most of the things you would use it for (specifically, the / and ? characters), can be accessed by Option (like Option + Q for / and Option + W for ?).

-For a few others keys, like \| and '", I've generated an keyboard mapping on Ukelele, which is available on the `keyboard-layout` directory.
+For a few others keys, like `\|` and `'"`, I've generated an keyboard mapping on Ukelele, which is available on the `keyboard-layout` directory.
 Simply install it for the current user and you should be able to use your keyboard normally again!

 ## And that's it, folks!